Intuition and what happens when an unstoppable force meets an immoveable object

 It’s about a leap of faith in the alchemy of our essence and our purpose-destiny-fate.
-It is the story of what happens when an unstoppable force meets an immoveable object.
-The unstoppable force stops, and the immoveable object moves…
+It is the story of what happens when an unstoppable force meets an immovable object.
+The unstoppable force stops, and the immovable object moves…

 I remember my disappointment at discovering the answer proffered to this riddle.
 It felt like a cheap trick.
 I wanted so much to understand something deeply mysterious about the world, and this solution seemed to clinical-ise our magic.